 Adapters View

-Once the list has been populated, each adapter will be displayed in an individual control showing its channel and status represented as a colored circle, putting the mouse over the adapter icon will display a tooltip which contains the adapter’s alias, channel and vendor (see the figure below).
+Once the list has been populated, each adapter will be displayed in an individual control containing the following information: status, extended status, alias, and a switch to change the adapter status (see the figure below).

-The status will display Unavailable if the adapter is not plugged to your computer, Detached if the adapter is plugged but not attached to the application, Available if it is attached but not in use, Running when it is being used, and Running detach if it is being used by a different instance; the table below shows the summary of this.
+The status will display Unavailable if the adapter is not plugged to your computer, Disconnected if the adapter is plugged but not connected to the application, Available if it is connected but not in use, Running when it is being used, and Running on another instance if it is being used by a different instance; the table below shows the summary of this.
 The extended status will display additional information related to the role of the adapter in the application.
 For instance, the extended status of a sniffer adapter capturing packets will show the channel and protocol stack used for decoding.

 Adding Adapters